mikesol/wall/docs/src/functions-3.md

 w> (3 .== 4) .== (4 .== 5)
 ```

+The dot syntax allows anything in Wall to become an infix operator, which makes it look and feel a bit more like Python or JavaScript.

 ## Dollars

 It is fitting that, when talking about a greedy protocol, we conclude with a discussion of the `$` sign.  `$` in Wall means "suspend the current stack and open a new one until there is no function on the new stack anymore".